Blog Image

 What Are Dental Implants?

 A dental implant is an artificial tooth root placed into the jawbone to replace one or more missing teeth.
-A full mouth dental implant replaces all the teeth and requires either all on 6 or all on 8 dental implants.
 Scientific research studies have demonstrated that they can last up to twenty-five years, advances in technology and experience are important factors regarding the durability of implants.

-When considering full mouth dental implants or single tooth treatment, both aesthetic and functional considerations should be contemplated.
-When it comes to aesthetics, some crucial characteristics such as tooth angle and color, materials to be used (prosthesis), tooth emergency, and the position of adjacent teeth must be indicative factors.
+When considering implant treatment, both aesthetic and functional considerations should be contemplated.
+When it comes to aesthetics, some crucial characteristics such as tooth angle and color, materials to be used (prosthesis), tooth emergence and the position of adjacent teeth must be indicative factors.

 These considerations will dictate the type of dental implants and restorative components that the dental professional can use.